jacob-ebey/remix-wasm-example/README.md

 ### Packages

-- `packages/chat-room-do`: a Durable Object for chat rooms
-- `packages/counter-do`: a Durable Object for counting things
-- `packages/rate-limiter-do`: a Durable Object for limiting clients
 - `packages/remix-app`: a [Remix](https://remix.run/) application that makes up the public facing UX
+- `packages/rust-fibonacci`: a [Rust](https://www.rust-lang.org/) library for calculating Fibonacci numbers
-- `packages/worker`: a Cloudflare Worker that brings everything together for deployment
+- `packages/server`: an ESM Node.js server that brings everything together for deployment
-- `config/cloudflare-env`: type definitions for bindings shared across the packages
 - `config/eslint-config-custom`: shared eslint config that includes `@remix-run/eslint-config` and `prettier`
 - `config/tsconfig`: base tsconfig that other packages inherit from